The Ultimate Housekeeping 101 Guide

 • Washing windows and sweeping outdoor spaces

-• Overseeing other household assistants (gardener, window cleaner etc.)
+• Overseeing other household help (gardener, window cleaner, etc.)

-When hiring someone to work in your home, ask to see their housekeeping resume to look for relevant experience and references.
+When hiring, ask to see a housekeeping resume for relevant experience and references.
 Expect to pay more for established or agency housekeepers.
-You can often negotiate a lower hourly fee by offering full-time hours.
-A housekeeper who visits for a few hours each week will cost more per hour but less overall than a full-time housekeeper, which can help you find a housekeeper to suit your needs and budget.
+You can often negotiate a lower hourly rate by offering full-time hours — a housekeeper who visits a few hours a week costs more per hour but less overall than a full-timer, which helps you match the arrangement to your needs and budget.

 Helpful article: Turn Over a New Leaf with an Organized, Decluttered Home